Meet Dean Deborah Deas

 Deborah Deas, MD, MPH is the vice chancellor for health sciences, the Mark and Pam Rubin dean of the School of Medicine, and distinguished professor of psychiatry at the University of California, Riverside (UCR).

-Under her leadership, the UC Riverside School of Medicine has seen tremendous growth in its medical education, biomedical sciences, and clinical enterprise programs.
+Under her leadership, the UC Riverside School of Medicine has continued to grow its medical education, biomedical sciences, and clinical enterprise programs.
 Deas would be the first to tell you that these achievements, and more, are a result of a dedicated team of professionals working with a variety of partners to help the School of Medicine fulfill its mission to improve the availability of healthcare for the people across the underserved Inland Southern California communities.

 Since arriving in 2016, Deas has led efforts to increase the class size of UCR School of Medicine’s medical and biomedical sciences programs, expand clinical affiliations, develop and expand the UCR Health clinical enterprise, and increase National Institutes of Health (NIH) funding as well as private giving.

-Working in partnership with University of California leadership and state legislators, she helped to secure state funding for a new medical education building on the UCR campus which is slated to open in 2023.
+Working in partnership with University of California leadership and state legislators, Deas helped to secure state funding for the new Medical Education Building II on the UCR campus, which opened in September 2024.

-Additionally, she has overseen the buildout of lab space in the School of Medicine Research Building and, in 2021, the opening of the new Clinical Skills and Simulation Suite, a 10,000 square foot medical education facility that allows students to receive hands-on training in a safe simulation environment.
+Additionally, Deas has overseen the buildout of lab space in the School of Medicine Research Building and, in 2021, the opening of the new Clinical Skills and Simulation Suite, the home of the Center for Simulated Patient Care.
+The suite is a 10,000 square foot medical education facility that allows students to receive hands-on training in a safe simulation environment.

-In 2020 she led the effort to secure on ongoing commitment of annual state funding to support the operational expenses for the school, working extensively with Assemblyman Jose Medina and State Senator Richard Roth to make the much-needed funding a reality.
+In 2020 she led the effort to secure on ongoing commitment of annual state funding to support the operational expenses for the school, working extensively with Assemblymember Jose Medina, Assemblymember Sabrina Cervantes, and State Senator Richard Roth to make the much-needed funding a reality.

 In May 2023, the School of Medicine was recognized by U.S. News and World Report’s 2023 Best Grad School Rankings as No. 5 in the nation diversity, with 34% of our 350 medical students and 32% of our biomedical sciences students coming from underrepresented minority communities.